How Great Thou Art: Stuart K. Hine (1949 version)

-British Methodist missionary Stuart Wesley Keene Hine (25 July 1899 – 14 March 1989) was dedicated to Jesus Christ in the Salvation Army by his parents.
+Plymouth Brethren missionary Stuart Wesley Keene Hine (25 July 1899 – 14 March 1989) was dedicated to Jesus Christ in The Salvation Army by his parents.
 Hine was led to Christ by Madame Annie Ryall on 22 February 1914, and was baptised shortly thereafter.
 Hine was influenced greatly by the teachings of British Baptist evangelist Charles Spurgeon.

 Hine first heard the Russian translation of the German version of the song while on an evangelistic mission to the Carpathian Mountains, then of the Soviet's Ukrainian SSR, in 1931.
-Upon hearing it, Hine was inspired to create his English paraphrase known as “How Great Thou Art".
+Upon hearing it, Hine was inspired to create his English paraphrase known as "How Great Thou Art", including that phrase four times in the refrain.
 According to Michael Ireland, "Hine and his wife, Mercy, learned the Russian translation, and started using it in their evangelistic services.
 Hine also started re-writing some of the verses --- and writing new verses (all in Russian) --- as events inspired him."